EL5656/Phone-Management-System/README.md

 ## Modifications
 - Slight amendment for running app due to possible updates in VSC accross year
 - Customise data column based on requirement

+## Objective
+- For learning to build Nodejs backend app in a proper way